 Step 6: For deep pours that are deeper than 1/4″ thick, apply duct tape around the edges like a wall, seal the seam with a gel, then pour as deep as you want using GAC 800.
 This is the only non-toxic medium that I know of that can be poured deeper than ¼” without crevicing.
 (Toxic resins can be used in deep pours without crevicing, but will outgas toxic fumes for up to a week while drying).

-Acrylic Illuminations, Nancy’s book about pouring and other luminous techniques.
+Acrylic Illuminations, Book on special acrylic painting techniques, including pouring and other luminous effects.

 Complete Painting Instruction

 Learn everything you need from your first brushstroke to the finished painting.
 Acquire techniques and ground breaking concepts to shape your artistic vision.